YPares/arpligner/README.md

 [^3]: See for instance [this video by Mattias Holmgren](https://www.youtube.com/watch?v=siY4ZpNOeCY) for how to use third-party presets with Bitwig.
 If you are not using Bitwig, then ~~go download it~~ your DAW should have a similar way to save and share presets, and if you ever build one don't hesitate to submit a PR :)

 [^4]: Protoplug actually comes with 2 plugins, "Fx" (for audio FXs) and "Gen" (for synths).
 I believe in the case of Arpliner both should work but I really only tested with "Gen"

+[^5]: Due to the VST2 format and to how DAWs usually deal with it, you generally will have to save your project and reload it to force host to update the parameter names if it shows only those alternative names